AppsDevsLeon/Revista_blockchain/Day01/Day01.md

 ## **DAOs**

 DAOS are organizations that live online and live in smart contracts.
-They're similar to regular organizations in the traditional world, but they have people who may hold governance tokens to make voting decisions or they may do all the governance on-chain on this decentralized settlement layer, giving us the freedom to engage with each other as we please. mi madown compoene no serive para eso  // MarkdownProcessor.jsx import React, { useEffect } from 'react';
+They're similar to regular organizations in the traditional world, but they have people who may hold governance tokens to make voting decisions or they may do all the governance on-chain on this decentralized settlement layer, giving us the freedom to engage with each other as we please.